1968 Gibson ES-335: The Complete Buyer’s & Collector’s Guide

 The Case: The "Marigold" Interior

-Collector Sentiment & Market Value
+Collector Sentiment and Market Value

 How 1968 Sits in the ES-335 Timeline